shinich39/text-translator/README.md

 ## TXT files

-1. Type to Directory A. (directory path)
+1. Type input path to "Directory A".
-2. Type to Directory B. (directory path)
+2. Type output path to "Directory B".
-3. If Language A (source language) is not matched, replace Language A manually.
+3. If "Language A" is empty or not matched, replace "Language A" manually.
-4. Type Language B (destination language)
+4. Type output language to "Language B".
-4. Click Translate A to B
+5. Click "Translate A to B" button.

 <p>
   <img src="./imgs/2.png" width="100%" title="2.png">